Pat Robertson: Political career and activism

-Robertson has repeatedly called for the legalization of cannabis, saying that it should be treated in a manner analogous to the regulation of alcoholic beverages and tobacco.
-Robertson has said, "I just think it's shocking how many of these young people wind up in prison and they get turned into hard-core criminals because they had a possession of a very small amount of controlled substance.
+Robertson repeatedly called for the legalization of cannabis, saying that it should be treated in a manner analogous to the regulation of alcoholic beverages and tobacco.
+Robertson stated that "I just think it's shocking how many of these young people wind up in prison and they get turned into hard-core criminals because they had a possession of a very small amount of controlled substance.
 The whole thing is crazy."
-In 2014, he turned against the legalization of cannabis.
+In 2014, he turned against the legalization of cannabis, citing a need to protect children, whom he claimed were using cannabis at a higher rate in Colorado following legalization there.

 1988 presidential bid

 In September 1986, Robertson announced his intention to seek the Republican nomination for President of the United States.
 Robertson said he would pursue the nomination only if three million people signed up to volunteer for his campaign by September 1987.
 Three million responded, and by the time Robertson announced he would be running in September 1987, he also had raised millions of dollars for his campaign fund.
 He surrendered his ministerial credentials and turned leadership of CBN over to his son, Tim.
-However, his campaign against incumbent Vice President George H. W. Bush was seen as a long shot.
+In 1987, he left the Southern Baptist Convention to run.

 Robertson ran on a standard conservative platform, and as a candidate he embraced the same policies as Ronald Reagan: lower taxes, a balanced budget, and a strong defense.

-Robertson's campaign got off to a strong second-place finish in the Iowa caucuses, ahead of Bush.
+Robertson's campaign achieved a strong second-place finish in the Iowa caucuses, ahead of Bush.
 He did poorly in the subsequent New Hampshire primary, however, and was unable to be competitive once the multiple-state primaries began.
 Robertson ended his campaign before the primaries were finished.
 His best finish was in Washington, winning the majority of caucus delegates.
-He later spoke at the 1988 Republican National Convention in New Orleans and told his remaining supporters to cast their votes for Bush, who ended up winning the nomination and the election.
-He then returned to CBN and remained there as a religious broadcaster.